Your small business needs customers. A successful Google My Business profile will help you reach customers.

-You start setting up your Google My Business profile on Google My Business so that’s the first place you need to head to.
+You start setting up your Google My Business profile on Google Business Profile, so that’s the first place you need to head to.

 You’ll have to agree to their terms of service, pretty standard.

 You can set up multiple Google My Business profiles in Google My Business or even have multiple locations for the same business.

 That’s why you see the following screen: